25 Most Beautiful Places in California to Visit

 Santa Barbara is another coastal town, but it’s not just any coastal town.
 It has a rich Spanish culture, an incredible restaurant scene, a wide range of outdoor activities, and beautiful beaches.

-Whether you’re visiting for a day trip, a weekend, or longer, you can easily pack your itinerary full with fun activities and beautiful views.
+Whether you’re visiting for a day trip, a weekend getaway, or longer, you can easily pack your itinerary full of fun activities and beautiful views.

 Laguna Beach